mu-semtech/mu-project/TUTORIALS.md

       # Set the python template to development mode to enable auto reloading
       MODE: "development"
       LOG_LEVEL: "debug"
+      # To make this example easy to jump into, we use a mailbox from ethereal.email.
+      # This should just work, but you may need to set up a new one.
+You can also use a real
-      # This email should work but won't send any real mails, check ethereal.email for details
+      # email but our code will be able to send and read any emails in the account.
-      # You can replace this with a real email SMTP server but beware, this will send real mails!
       EMAIL_ADDRESS: "kurtis.stamm@ethereal.email"
       EMAIL_PWD: "zwaFZ3P5RDnDcWwRhA"
       IMAP_SERVER: "imap.ethereal.email"